elsheepy/xStationBackupManager/README.md

 The complete functionality is to copy roms which were packed as 7z, to an sd card.
 More features will be available soon.

 ![Beautiful Image of an beautiful software](Screenshot.png)

+This software is licensed under the GPL v3